 Leveraging predictive analytics and machine learning for supply chain risk management

 Reducing freight costs, improving supplier delivery performance, and minimizing supplier risk are three of the many benefits machine learning is providing in collaborative supply chain networks.
 Here is how we helped a global manufacturing company (with 400+ warehouses) mitigate risks with Machine Learning.

-predict and managing the delivery status of the box
+- predict and manage the delivery status of the box;

 Why choose N-iX for implementing supply chain data analytics: